KippAD/html-css-project/README.md

 ## **Credits**

 ### Code
 The gallery layout was initially built using a grid of equally sized boxes, with the count of columns decreasing as the viewport width decreased.
-The final design was built after reading this tutorial by Tim Van Damme, which details how to make an adaptive layout using lists and flexbox.
+The final design was built after reading this tutorial by **Tim Van Damme**, which details how to make an adaptive layout using lists and flexbox.

 [Link to tutorial](https://css-tricks.com/adaptive-photo-layout-with-flexbox/)